Diabetes and Macular Degeneration are more treatable than ever.

 Proliferative Diabetic Retinopathy is the most severe form and what we fight to prevent in all diabetics.
 If developed, it is treatable.

-Just one of dozens of different lasers that are a part of Eye Care.
+Just one of dozens of different lasers used in eye care.
 Not to be confused with LASIK.

 Vitrectomy is the most common type of operating room retinal micro-surgery.
-And diabetes is just one of the many reasons it may be performed.
+And diabetes is just one of the many disorders for which it may be performed.

-Macular Pucker is formally called Epiretinal Membrane, and informally is also called Cellophane Maculopathy.
+Macular Pucker is formally called Epiretinal Membrane (ERM), and informally is also called Cellophane Maculopathy.